 While it may not seem like much to not have to pay for a few extra employees to provide breaks to the manager trainees to take meal breaks and rest breaks at any one location - Hertz has hundreds of locations in California alone.

-Let me regress.
-The California Supreme Court case that provides you the right to meal periods and rest breaks in a 2013 case called Brinker vs. Superior Court.
-I use the Brinker case all the time to win class action cases.
-I know the Brinker case very well.
-I represented the workers in the Brinker case.
+The California Supreme Court case that provides you the right to meal periods and rest breaks was a 2013 case called Brinker vs. Superior Court.
+I know this case very well as I represented the workers in the Brinker case.

 The law made in the Brinker case says that the company can’t give you an incentive to forego meal periods and rest breaks.
 Which ties directly into Hertz’s scheme to get free labor by calling you a manager trainee instead of what you really are - a customer service representative.

 In effect, the manager trainee system is a way for Hertz to provide you with an incentive to forego meal periods and rest periods.
 By dangling the promise of you becoming a manager, Hertz provides you an incentive to forego meal periods and rest periods.
 After all, this is what managers are expected to do.

 The case is at the pre-class certification stage.
 The court has still not ruled on the merits of the case.
 You won’t be surprised to hear that Hertz denies each and every allegation as asserted.